Real Estate Encumbrances: Deed Restrictions, Liens, Easements, and Encroachments

 An easement by condemnation is created by eminent domain — owners of the servient tenement must, however, be compensated for providing the easement.

 A party easement is created by written agreement between parties concerning a common boundary, such as a shared party wall, a fence, or a driveway, especially between adjacent townhouses or row houses.

 The Termination of Easements

-An easement can be terminated in numerous ways, especially when the reason for the easement no longer exists, or it makes no sense, such as when both dominant and servient tenements are bought by the same owner (termination by merger), or when the use of the easement changes significantly, for instance, by greatly increased traffic, or the owner of the dominant tenement releases the easement.
-The easement may also terminate if it is abandoned.
-In some cases, certain legal actions may be required before the easement is actually terminated.
+An easement can be terminated in several ways, especially when the reason for the easement no longer exists, or it makes no sense, such as when both dominant and servient tenements are bought by the same owner (termination by merger), or when the use of the easement changes significantly, for instance, by greatly increased traffic, or the owner of the dominant tenement releases the easement.
+An easement can be terminated if it is abandoned, but not if it is simply not used.
+But certain legal actions may be required before the easement is actually terminated.

-A license, unlike an easement, is having the permission of the owner—the licensor—to enter his land for a specific purpose.
+A license, unlike an easement, is having the permission of the owner — the licensor — to enter his land for a specific purpose.
 Unlike an easement, the license can be rescinded at any time.
+For instance, if you purchase a ticket to a theater and are not dressed appropriately, then the facility manager can refuse your entry, because he can revoke your license to enter.
 A license will also terminate upon the death of either the licensee or the licensor, or if the licensor sells the land.
-Hence, although a license is similar to an easement, a license is not actually an encumbrance on the real estate and does not transfer with the title.
+Hence, although a license is like an easement, a license is not an encumbrance on the real estate and does not transfer with the title.

 An encroachment is an extension of some physical structure, such as a building, driveway, fence, or tree over the property lines from an adjoining property.
 Encroachments can affect the marketing of the title, and should be noted in a listing agreement or sales contract.